carlonluca/pot/README.md

 In the omxplayeril_backend there is a QtMultimedia backend sample using PiOmxTextures as a shared library.
 For more information on this refer to: http://thebugfreeblog.blogspot.it/2013/04/hardware-accelerated-qtmultimedia.html.

+In tools/POCPlayer there is a sample player used to test the backend.